Corey Cott

 Corey Michael Cott (born March 30, 1990) is an American actor and singer.
 He is best known for playing Jack Kelly in the Broadway musical Newsies, replacing Jeremy Jordan, and for originating the role of Donny Novitski in the Broadway musical Bandstand.
+Since October 2025, Cott appears on Law & Order: SVU as Detective Jake Griffin.

 Early life and education

 Cott was born in Columbus, Mississippi, the oldest of three children of Rick, an investment manager and former Air Force fighter pilot, and Lori Cott.
-The older brother of actor Casey Cott, he grew up in Spring Arbor, Michigan and Chagrin Falls, Ohio, where he attended Chagrin Falls High School.
+The older brother of actor Casey Cott, he grew up in Spring Arbor, Michigan, and Chagrin Falls, Ohio, where he attended Chagrin Falls High School.
 After high school, he graduated from the Carnegie Mellon School of Drama in Pittsburgh, Pennsylvania.

 Career

 Cott began his professional acting career while attending Carnegie Mellon, booking shows with Pittsburgh's professional theater company Pittsburgh CLO.
 He had roles in their productions of Miss Saigon, Jekyll and Hyde, and Jesus Christ Superstar.

 Soon after graduating from Carnegie Mellon University, Cott moved to New York City.
 Shortly thereafter, he booked the role of the Jack Kelly alternate in the Broadway musical Newsies.
 He took over that role permanently on September 5, 2012.

 Cott appeared in the musical Bandstand, which opened on Broadway on April 26, 2017, as WWII veteran Donny Novitski.
 He had also starred in the musical's premiere at the Paper Mill Playhouse in October 2015.

 On February 25, 2019, Cott was announced as part of the cast of the Fox drama Filthy Rich, playing Eric Monreaux.
 Filthy Rich premiered on September 21, 2020.
+Following appearances on television, he returned to theater in 2024, starring in the original Broadway production The Heart of Rock and Roll, a jukebox musical comedy based on the music of Huey Lewis and the News.

+In October 2025, Cott joined the cast of Law & Order: SVU in the role of Detective Jake Griffin.
+He previously guest starred as an unrelated character on a 2016 episode of the show.